RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 To view the spool:

-1. In Server Explorer, right-click the BANKDEMO server, and click **Show Spool**.
+1. In Server Explorer, right-click the BANKDEMO server and click **Show Spool**.
-2. Double-click on the name of one of the jobs in the list to open the details in a new tab.
+2. Double-click the name of one of the jobs in the list to open the details in a new tab.

     ![](images/00cd8757e37d31aaf294d49f3bff8251.png)

-3. Details of the job are displayed in their own appropriate sections; expand these sections to view the details.
+3. Details of the job are displayed in their own appropriate sections.
+You can expand these sections to view the details.

     ![](images/2fa4e0ba0e3925ed4279c4c8a995af04.jpg)